thirumurthis/Learnings/about/app.md

 Building a simple app for personal use and deploying in Heroku.

- - Heroku provides hosting Java, NodeJS applicaton for free, with limitation and advantages.
+ - Heroku provides hosting Java, NodeJS application for free, with limitation and advantages.
    - The application will be down if not active for 30 minutes.
    - Postgres Database add-on's with almost 10,000 rows.

  Coming to the application that I built is a simple Stock application using Yahoo Finance API.
 This a personal project always there is scope for improvements.

- Design considernation for the app:
+ Design consideration for the app:

   - The first point in my consideration while desinging the app is security and not to display any of the personal information if any one using this app.
   - This is where I used Spring Boot security and JWT token.